Canon EOS R1 Review

 Canon EOS R1 Compared to the EOS R3

-Check out the R1 vs. R3 specification comparison along with the visual comparison of these cameras.
+Check out the R1 vs. R3 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R1 and the R3?
 Here are the R1's advantages: